robfletcher/vending-machine/plan.md

 	- might as well just use a loop
 - again parameters are per class not per test

-### to Spock…
+### to Spock… `CreditParamaterizedSpec`

+- 1st test:
 	- work up gradually:
 	- start with `where: coins << [...]`
 	- add calculated param
-	- change to table for clarity when using multiple coins
 	- demonstrate @Unroll with report implications
 	- why `@Unroll` pattern is sometimes better than embedding it in method name

-## Mocks

-### `CoinReturnTest`
+### With Spock it's easy to add more paramaterized specs to the same class

+- 2nd test:
+	- show table

+## Mocks: `CoinReturnTest` -> `CoinReturnSpec`

+- 1st test:
 	- asserting invoked
+	- asserting no further invocations
+	- wildcard params
+- 2nd test:
 	- asserting never invoked
-- asserting no further invocations
-- wildcards
-- Closure matchers
+- 3rd test:
-- mock vs stubs
+	- stubs _just work_
-	- ordering feels more natural for mocks than jMock's up front expectations
+	- show explicit stub declaration

 ### Limitations